christophercortes/christophercortes/README.md

 ## Hi there 👋

-I am Christopher Cortes, a software developer @ Brigham Young University - Idaho.
+I am Christopher Cortés, a software developer @ Brigham Young University - Idaho.
 I like learning programming languages and building new software to make life easier.
 I would like to travel the world and learn how people in their culture make use of technology.

 Python was my first programming language.
 I learned the syntax quite well and had a lot of fun writing programs with Python.
 Later, I learned JavaScript, Java, C#, and Kotlin.
 These programming languages helped me understand better the programming logic which has made a lot of sense now.